AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application.md

    * **[!UICONTROL Certificate-based authentication]**: Click **[!UICONTROL Enter the certificate...]**  then select your p12 key and enter the password that was provided by the mobile application developer.
    * **[!UICONTROL Token-based authentication]**: Fill in the connection settings **[!UICONTROL Key ID]**, **[!UICONTROL Team ID]** and **[!UICONTROL Bundle ID]** then select your p8 certificate by clicking **[!UICONTROL Enter the private key]**.
 For more on **[!UICONTROL Token-based authentication]**, refer to [Apple documentation](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_token-based_connection_to_apnsToken-based).

+   >[!NOTE]
+    >
+    > Adobe recommends using **[!UICONTROL Token-based authentication]** for your iOS configuration since this authentication mode is more secured and not bound to certificate expiration.

    ![](assets/nmac_ios_4.png)

 1. You can click **[!UICONTROL Test the connection]** to be sure it is successful.